(Disclosure: Some of the links below may be affiliate links)

 So what does this mean: you need a balance in your portfolio.
-Bonds will greatly reduce the chances of your portfolio going to zero too early on.
+Bonds will significantly reduce the chances of your portfolio failing too early.
 This does not mean that you should optimize for the highest worst duration either.
 Because if your highest duration is 40 years, but you have only a 50% chance of reaching 50 years, this is gambling, not planning.

-So balance is important.
+So balance is essential.
 While stocks will increase your success, stocks are more subject to sequences of return risks.